 These days, that outsider status is displayed in logos that are barely legible as words.
 The idea is that if you know the band, you instantly recognise their tomato-sauce-farted-on-a-brick-wall logo.
 And if you don’t… you’re a fucking poser, dude.

 Above: The logo for Taiwanese slam-death band Guttural Corpora Cavernosa.
 Can you see the words yet?

 Though, death metal can be gothy!
 Goth death metal does exist in the form of bands like Paradise Lost and Akercocke, whose music revels in sadness and old-school indulgence.
 Meanwhile, death doom, a merging of – you guessed it – death and doom metal, has a certain yearning and sorrow that goth music embodies.
 But goth, like black metal, is steeped in dramatic emotion, and often lies separate from death metal.

 We assume this question is not really about goth, but goths, and is basically asking if your kid who wears all-black and spiked bracelets is a goth or a death metal fan.
 The answer is, maybe both?
 People can like two things.

-Admittedly, we’re not Scandinavian — but it would seem that transgressive and shocking art is often most popular in reserved, regimented cultures.
-Countries like Norway and Sweden are famous for being kind of…nice.
-They have high standards of living and very little war or turmoil going on at any given time.
+Admittedly, we're not Scandinavian, but it would seem that transgressive and shocking art is often most popular in reserved, regimented cultures.
+Countries like Norway and Sweden are famous for being kind of… nice.
 As such, the people therein see death metal as an outlet for the many more violent or intense emotions and thoughts they have that society doesn’t normally allow.
-That would also explain why the music is so popular in Germany, Japan, and America.
+That would also explain why the music is so popular in Germany, Japan and America.